Ghost is a free and open-source blogging platform. You can use the default, an existing free or paid theme, or build your own one.

 Use Ghost API

-Whatever the environment on which you are working, GitHub, GitLab, DevOps, etc. from the moment you can trigger a pipeline it is possible to create a Continuous Deployment and update automatically your Ghost theme quite easy.
+Whatever the environment on which you are working, GitHub, GitLab, DevOps, etc. from the moment you can trigger a pipeline it is possible to create a Continuous Deployment and update automatically your Ghost theme quite easily.

 Based on the Gulp file available on the Casper theme, it is easy to add a